Melbourne Football Club: 2021: premiership success after 57 years

-2022-present
+2022–present

-Melbourne’s premiership defence began with 10 straight victories, increasing their streak from last year to 17, before suffering three losses on the bounce to fellow finalists Fremantle, Sydney and Collingwood.
-The Demons’ form in the second half of the 2022 season was inconsistent, but the reigning premiers would emphatically secure a spot in the top four after a comfortable 58-point victory over Brisbane in the final round.
-The Demons finished second with a win–loss record of 16 wins and six losses, but would come undone in the finals, bowing out in straight sets after losing to Sydney and Brisbane in the qualifying and semi final respectively.
+Melbourne's premiership defence began with 10 straight victories, increasing their streak from last year to 17, before suffering three losses on the bounce to fellow finalists Fremantle, Sydney and Collingwood.
+The Demons’ form in the second half of the 2022 season was inconsistent, but the reigning premiers emphatically secured a spot in the top four after a comfortable 58-point victory over Brisbane in the final round.
+The Demons finished second with a win–loss record of 16 wins and six losses, but came undone in the finals, bowing out in straight sets after losing to Sydney and Brisbane in the qualifying and semi final respectively.